-Sam won the Triple Crown in the Negro American League (NAL) in 1950 with a .424 batting average, 17 homers, and 71 RBIs in 70 games.
+Sam won the Triple Crown for the Indianapolis Clowns in the Negro American League (NAL) in 1950 with a .424 batting average, 17 homers, and 71 RBIs in 70 games.
 Even though the caliber of Negro League ball had declined markedly by then, the performance was still impressive enough for the White Sox to sign him on July 31.
 The NAL season still had another month or so to run (with a badly unbalanced schedule), but Sam’s sizable lead in all three categories endured.

 The scout who signed Hairston was John Wesley Donaldson, the former star pitcher who became the first African-American to join a big-league scouting staff when the White Sox hired him in June 1949.
 That summer, Donaldson also signed first baseman Bob “The Rope” Boyd from the Memphis Red Sox.
 As Boyd recalled in the SABR biography by Bob Rives, Donaldson rode the Red Sox bus with the club.

 Hairston and Boyd finished the 1950 season with Colorado Springs in the Western League.
 Sam then returned to Venezuela and the Vargas club.
 He had an excellent season, hitting .375 -- including a 26-game hitting streak, then a league record.
 He was named league MVP.
 Since the Sabios were still in the race in February 1951, Sam wrote White Sox general manager Frank Lane “a piteous letter” saying that he couldn’t bear to leave.
-He reported late to spring training.
+He reported late to spring training.17

 In 1997 Sam told the Chicago Tribune about that camp.
 “It wasn’t a problem.
 The guys were nice.
 [Manager] Paul Richards wasn’t too friendly.
-But he wasn’t friendly to anybody.”
-Hairston and Boyd received a fair amount of press coverage during camp, but they were assigned to Triple-A Sacramento.
+But he wasn’t friendly to anybody.”18 Hairston and Boyd received a fair amount of press coverage during camp, but they were assigned to Triple-A Sacramento.
 In fairness, though, first baseman Eddie Robinson had his career year in 1951 and Phil Masi was still a capable veteran catcher.
 Meanwhile, the White Sox obtained Orestes “Minnie” Miñoso in a three-way deal at the end of April, and the Cuban became their first player of African descent to appear in a regular-season game.

 The big club gave Sam his shot that July after backup catcher Gus Niarhos suffered a broken wrist on a foul tip.
 Phil Masi had also been suffering knee problems.
 Hairston remained on the roster for about five weeks, appearing in just four games between July 21 and August 26.
 A couple of days after Sam’s debut, the White Sox obtained catcher Bud Sheely (who had also played in the California Winter League in 1946).
 They swapped another backstop, Joe Erautt, to Seattle of the Pacific Coast League.
 There may have been some cronyism involved.
 Bud’s father, Earl Sheely, was a former White Sox player of the 1920s who had become general manager of the Rainiers.
 The teams made many deals in those years.